pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 --- middle

 # Introduction
- The text you've provided is mostly clear but could benefit from a few grammatical and stylistic adjustments for better readability and clarity.
-Here's the revised version:
  The System for Cross-domain Identity Management (SCIM) family of specifications [RFC7643] and [RFC7644] is designed to manage resources used in the practice of identity management that need to be communicated across internet domains and services, with users and groups as the default resources supported (and an extensibility model for additional resource definitions).
  The specifications have two primary goals:
    1. A common representation of a resource object and its attributes.